 Want to Learn More?

 Did reading about the immense possibilities of pursuing audio production as a collegiate major give you some inspiration to make that a possible move for your future?
-If you’re taking some time to research on where the best place to pursue these educational goals might be, consider the Audio Production program at the Institute for Production and Recording can help you to make those dreams a reality.
+If you’re taking some time to research on where the best place to pursue these educational goals might be, consider the Audio Production program at the Institute for Production and Recording can help you to make your dream job a reality.